-Regional Ag Literacy Specialist- Northern MN
+Regional Ag Curriculum Specialist- Northern MN

 Rachel Gray was born and raised on a dairy farm north of Blackduck, Minnesota.
 She attended high school there and eventually taught school in the Blackduck school district.
 After teaching for 15 years she made the decision to farm full time and has completed the transition to ownership of her parents’ cow/calf Black Angus operation.
 Rachel is married to Al, who works overseas, and they have two children Nickolas, who currently works for a fiber optic company, and Andrew who is currently in college.
 In 2017 Rachel became a Regional Curriculum Specialist for Minnesota Ag in the Classroom.
 She works closely with teachers to promote ag literacy in schools in Northern MN.

-Regional Ag Literacy Specialist- Central MN
+Regional Ag Curriculum Specialist- Central MN

 Email | 651-246-6075